ayubf/wordwide/README.md

 # Wordwide
-Simple cli tool for quick searches
+Simple cli tool for quick searches in terminal

 # Command Index
 -h: displays this page\